sarahhw01/SBDD-Vina-Project/README.md

 # SBDD-Vina-Project
-## Receptor and Ligand Preparation following this guide: https://www.cheminformania.com/ligand-docking-with-smina/
+## Receptor and Ligand Preparation
-In Pymol:
+We followed this guide: https://www.cheminformania.com/ligand-docking-with-smina/ In Pymol:
 - fetch 1A4G
 - remove resn HOH